SimonGrund/NCBS_2024/README.md

-# Welcome to the AIBBC2023 Genomics and Bioinformatics curse
+# Welcome to the NCBS 2024 Statistical Genomics Course

 ## Exercises
 There will be hands-on exercises throughout the workshop.
 Exercise scripts are named by the module and subject they relate to.